WIC is an equal opportunity provider

 These are key nutrients commonly lacking in the diets of the WIC target population.

-- Baby Food Beginning at six months of age, infants may also receive iron-fortified infant cereal and baby fruits and vegetables.
+- Baby Food Beginning at six months of age, infants may also receive iron-fortified infant cereal, baby fruits/vegetables.

 - Amounts of the formula provided per month will decrease as these complementary foods are added.